skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
     -e ADDR, --end ADDR   Stop at this address (default=65536).
     -h, --hex             Write upper case hexadecimal addresses.
+    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+This option may be used multiple times.
     -l, --hex-lower       Write lower case hexadecimal addresses.
     -m FILE, --map FILE   Use FILE as a code execution map.
     -o ADDR, --org ADDR   Specify the origin address of a binary file (default:
                           65536 - length).
     -p PAGE, --page PAGE  Specify the page (0-7) of a 128K snapshot to map to 49152-65535.
+    --show-config         Show configuration parameter values.
     -s ADDR, --start ADDR
                           Start at this address (default=16384).
     -V, --version         Show SkoolKit version number and exit.